fgaudin/Embeder/README.rst

 Embeder
 =======

-Librairy to get the meta informations of a webpage and embed its content.
+Library to get the meta informations of a web page and embed its content.

 Typically what happens when you post a video on Facebook or Twitter.